lutz1nger/cs50p-notes-and-solutions/lecture-0-functions-variables/notes-0.md

 ```
 + parameters are optional (e.g. def squared():)
 + default values can be added to the parameters (e.g. def squared(x=3):)
-+ in general, parameters are only valid in the SCOPE of the def function.
++ in general, parameters inside the def are only valid in the **SCOPE** of the function
 + value returned by the function is called **RETURN VALUE**
-+ the RETURN VALUE is optional
++ the return value is optional
-+ global variables can be changed inside a def function by use of the prefix "global", e.g.:
++ global variables can be changed inside a def function by use of the prefix "global", e.g.
 ```python
 x = 2
 def multiple(y):